reverentgeek/okta.github.io/_source/_posts/2019-07-11-aspnet-azure-cosmosdb-tutorial.md

 Next click **Review + create**.
 Then on the subsequent screen click **Create**.
 You will be taken to a screen showing the status of your new Azure Cosmos DB - this may take a few minutes.

 When your Cosmos DB is ready to go, click **Go to resource** which will take you to the **Quick start** guide.
-For this tutorial, we'll use the `Items` container that Azure creates for you automatically, so go ahead and click **Create ‘Items' container**.
+For this tutorial, we'll use the `Items` container that Azure creates for you automatically, so go ahead and click **Create 'Items' container**.

 Finally, select a resource group.
 If you don't already have a resource group you want to put Cosmos DB into, feel free to create a new one.